 In the Keys, a remarkable citizen-science project occurs every fall called Florida Keys Hawkwatch.

-Last year the Hawk Watch project in Curry Hammock State Park county counted 19,067 raptors!
+In 2021, the Florida Keys Hawkwatch project in Curry Hammock State Park counted 33,458 raptors!

 The Keys Hawkwatch is one of more than 100 conducted around the country in collaboration with the Hawk Migration Association of North America.

 Florida Keys Hawkwatch at Curry Hammock State Park

 The Hawkwatch project selected Curry Hammock State Park as its headquarters because the Middle Keys are only .62 miles across at the widest point and thus the birds compress into a narrow space overhead.

 The Curry Hammock site is famous in birding circles for the number of peregrine falcons that are spotted here.
 On a world-record day in 2015, volunteers counted more than 1,506 peregrine falcons in one day!

 Peregrine falcons feed on other birds — pigeons, doves, waterfowl, parrots.
 They’re the size of a crow, but are often called the fastest animal in the world because they can reach 150 mph while making a dive.

 Florida Keys Hawkwatch welcomes volunteers with binoculars and the birders there will answer questions from visitors.
 Hawkwatch sets up shop on the second-floor deck of the building housing the campground bathrooms at Curry Hammock.
 (This area is usually only open to campers and park rangers ask that you respect the privacy of campers.)